Hassan-Elseoudy/go-playground/README.md

 - false for the boolean type
 - "" for strings
 - nil for interfaces, slices, channels, maps, pointers and functions

+## Capacity and Length
+- Capacity is the total number of elements that can be stored in the slice.
+- Length is the number of elements that are currently stored in the slice.